jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 > ...
 >

-By reading again all of these, and of course the original article with the pattern too, I realized that a driven port is just for talking to a driven actor (repository/recipient) using a technology, i.e. for sending/retrieving information to/from a driven actor according to a technology.
-But nothing else, no aditional logic for translating or processig that information into another one.
+By reading again all of these, and of course the original article with the pattern too, I realized that a driven port is just for talking to a driven actor (repository/recipient), abstracting the technology this actor might use, i.e. for sending/retrieving information to/from a driven actor regardless of the actor's technology.
+Then an adapter will implement that communication using the specific technology of the concrete actor.
+But nothing else, no aditional logic for translating or processing the sent/retrieved information into another one.

 <div id="tc3"></div>
 ### 3.- DOMAIN DRIVEN DESIGN & HEXAGONAL ARCHITECTURE.